martinmendozadev/pinterest-clone/README.md

 # Pinterest Clone

-## WThis is an application able to process users and publish posts to share with others.
+## This is an application able to process users and publish posts to share with others.